Updated Mar 30, 2026

 What fixes improve communication and organisational structures?

-Operational delivery often drives dissatisfaction when it falters.
-For art, communication about course and teaching carries a notably negative tone (sentiment index −47.6), so institutions should create a single source of truth for timetabling, rooming and updates, name an owner, and issue a brief weekly “what changed and why” message.
-Effective communication and well-organised course structures ease frustration where the breadth and depth of content can be overwhelming.
-Regular, accessible updates on timelines and expectations through the platforms students use most help, as does visible ownership of decisions.
+Communication and organisation matter because even a well-designed curriculum feels weaker when delivery is confusing.
+For art, communication about course and teaching carries a notably negative tone (sentiment index −47.6), a pattern also visible in art students' feedback on teaching delivery, so institutions should create a single source of truth for timetabling, rooming, and updates, name an owner, and issue a brief weekly “what changed and why” message.
+Regular, accessible updates through the platforms students already use reduce uncertainty, while visible ownership helps teams act faster.
 Inviting students to flag duplication or gaps at set points in the term, then closing the loop, improves coherence and trust.

 How do we strengthen academic and critical engagement?